by Vova Ovsiienko – Sep 1, 2021 8:16:00 AM • 8 min

 Their opponents believe that such technology is just a tool for interacting with information in a visual format.
 And this is beneficial because movies are more immersive than photography or film - and that’s all.
 It is natural and educative for people to “resurrect” those who are no longer with us in films, books, and photographs.

 We truly understand the concerns that these new technologies can raise among people.
 And rightly so.
 That is why Respeecher is committed to ensuring that the technology is only used for ethical projects.
-More information about our ethics is on the Respeecher FAQ page
+More information about our ethics is on the Respeecher FAQ page.
+Our dedication to ethical voice cloning practices ensures that our technology is used responsibly and with respect for individuals' rights and privacy.

 The Future of the Film Industry